This post was written in March 2017 and updated in April 2018.

-It’s taken me eight months of living in Mexico City, but I finally made it to Xochimilco.
+It’s taken me eight months of living here, but I finally made it to Xochimilco Mexico City.

 Xochimilco is the Venice of Mexico.
 A huge network of canals, it’s one of the most naturally beautiful places I’ve been to in this part of the country.
 It’s also a peek back at the former glory of Mexico City.
 Before the Spanish arrived, much of Mexico City was made up of canals.
 It was filled in by the colonists, and Xochimilco is all that remains as a reminder.